10 Types of Mental Imagery You Can Experience and Learn to Use

 Controllability

-Definition: Whether the image is manipulated by zooming, enlarging, rotating, shrinking, etc. In a daydream, everything is controllable.
-However, most people passively experience dreams with little control over what is occurring.
+Definition: Whether the image can be manipulated by zooming, enlarging, rotating, shrinking, etc.

 Vividness